Frequently Asked Questions

 - I’m not sure I meet the prerequisites.
 Can someone review my transcripts?

-- The JMSW Administrative Assistants may be able to look over your transcripts to see if you meet GPA and course requirements for admission.
+- If you email your official or unofficial transcript(s) to the JMSW Admission Coordinator, that person may be able to look over your transcripts to see if you meet GPA and course requirements for admission.

 - Can I transfer credits from other programs?